codegram/hyperclient/README.md

 ## Usage

 The examples in this README use the [Splines Demo API](https://github.com/dblock/grape-with-roar) running [here](https://grape-with-roar.herokuapp.com/api).
+If you're upgrading from a previous version, please make sure to read [UPGRADING](UPGRADING.md).

 ### API Client